Documentation

 • Duplicate templates to create variations

-• Delete templates (existing campaigns that used the template remain unaffected); Legacy templates offer Convert to Smart Template
+• Delete templates (existing campaigns that used the template remain unaffected)

 When Should You Use Templates?